 8. Run steps 4-7 again using new types of trendlines.

 Repeat steps 4 through 7 for exponential and logarithmic lines.
 The more trendlines for which you find R² values, the more accurate your regression analysis will be.
 You want to be absolutely sure of the type of trend your data is showing, and stopping after one linear regression analysis is often not enough testing to draw a conclusion from.

 9. Compare R² values.
 Whichever is nearest to 1 is the best fit.

 If you're linear, you're growing at a steady rate.
 If you're exponential, you're growing at an increasing rate.
 If you're logarithmic, your growth is slowing.

 It's possible that none of them are a great fit -- see the warning above for more information on this.

-In this example, exponential is the best fit because it has the highest R2 at 0.896 and all are relatively close to 1.
-(Click to enlarge this image.)
+In our example, exponential regression is the best fit because it has the highest R², at 0.896, and all are relatively close to 1.
+(Click the image below to enlarge it.)
 This means the exponential line is the best fit for your blog growth, and since it's increasing exponentially, you have been growing quickly.

 That's it, folks!
 By now, you should have an idea of how fast your blog is growing.
 Remember, this is only an indication of your past growth.
 Anything can happen in the future to throw off your traffic.